 - Red Dwarf

-- Battlestar Galactica (Classic), which took it further by having a small 'ragtag fleet' of ships under the Galactica's protection, forming a literal Wagon Train to the Stars (well, minus the wagons anyway.
+- Battlestar Galactica (Classic) took it further by having a small 'ragtag fleet' of ships under the Galactica's protection, forming a literal Wagon Train to the Stars (well, minus the wagons anyway.
 And they were trying to get to Earth, from the stars, but that's not important right now).

 - Space: 1999

 - Voyage to the Bottom of the Sea

 - The second season of Buck Rogers in the 25th Century

 - Stargate SG-1 has often been this, especially in its first seasons.
 Technically, it doesn't take place on a spaceship, but there's not much practical difference between a base that stays inside a mountain and has a gate to a new world each week, and a ship that actually travels to a new world each week.